BensonRen/idlm_Pytorch/forward/README.md

 ## 2019.12.05
 Updated with parameter.py formatting with comments

+## 2019.12.09
+Function Added:
+1. Intermediate plotting function output to tensorboard for training debugging.
+(Yet to test on GPU machine)

 ## To dos:
 1. Tune the model to Christian's accuracy (1.2e-3) using GPU